Importing an image load file via Import/Export

 2. On the Import/Export Job page, click the New Import/Export Job button to start a new job.

-3. On the Choose workflow dialog, the Import button is selected by default.
+3. On the Choose Workflow dialog, the Import button is selected by default.
 Next, click the Structured (Processed) Data workflow box to import an image load file to your workspace.

 1. On the Choose the Load File type dialog, click the Image box to import an image load file to your workspace.

-Choose load file and location dialog box
+Choose load file and location

 • Job name—provide a descriptive job name so that you can quickly identify and track that job on the Import/Export Job page.
 The Job name field accepts up to 50 characters.

-• Load file—use the drag and drop feature or browse and select the zipped image load file from your local drive.
+• Load file—drag and drop or use browse for a file to select the load file from your local drive.

-Import settings dialog
+Import settings

 • Numbering—select one of the following options: